-We hold regular Doctoral Research Seminars & Progress Catch-Up Meetings for research colleagues and doctoral students online via MS Teams or in Blaasnigg (Room A2.10/11), usually on every second week of the month on a Wednesday afternoon/evening at starting at around 3pm.
+We hold regular Doctoral Research Seminars & Progress Catch-Up Meetings for research colleagues and doctoral students online via MS Teams, usually on every second week of the month on a Wednesday afternoon/evening.

 Technology as Assemblage, Apparatus, Device, Dispositif